-Clinical trials each have their own set of requirements that might include the age-range of participants, location of the tumor, grade and/or type of tumor, or a specific degree of stabilization before a patient is admitted to the trial.
+Clinical trials each have their own set of requirements that might include the agerange of participants, location of the tumor, grade and/or type of tumor, or a specific degree of stabilization before a patient is admitted to the trial.
 Some clinical trials are specific to patients experiencing a recurring tumor, rather than a first-time diagnosis.
-Whether or not you decide to wait or move forward, it is important to research available trials early for your specific type of tumor and know if, or when, you might qualify in advance.
+Whether or not you decide to wait or move forward, it is important to research available trials early for your specific type of tumor and know in advance if, or when, you might qualify.
+Be especially careful not to miss deadlines.
+Some trials require that you sign up for them BEFORE surgery.
+Others require that you sign up half way through radiation or before radiation ends.

 One thing to keep in mind is to plan ahead and think through a large range of contingencies.
 Some treatments will disqualify you from trying some experimental treatments.

 In such a case, you will usually not have enough real data to make an informed decision.
 In the old days (over 5 years ago), it was an easy decision - the standard treatments had so little hope that you had nothing to lose.
-The standard treatment (surgery with Gliadel, radiation with Temodar then Temodar + another drug) has progressed to the point where you now have a difficult decision to make.
+The standard has progressed to the point where you now have a difficult decision to make - as the standard treatment does help some people for a long time.